- Not a substitute for professional veterinary help.

 - Force-free training

-- Fear Free training
+- Fear-free training

-They have a professional certification
+2. They have a professional certification

-Professional certifications show that the trainer has demonstrated knowledge of learning theory, behavior science, and ethical practices.
+When choosing a professional dog trainer, Bauer advises pet parents look for someone who holds professional certifications.
+These credentials confirm that the trainer has demonstrated knowledge of learning theory, behavior science, and ethical practices.

 - KPA-CTP (Karen Pryor Academy, Certified Training Partner)